osmandapp/web/main/docs/user/personal/osmand-cloud.md

 ### Local

 You can sync local changes that do not exist in the cloud version all at once using the *Upload All* button.
 Or you can select any change you need from the list and tap it to select the *Upload local version*.
-Changes that have been uploaded from the local version to the cloud disappear from the *Changes → Local* tab after a few seconds.
+Changes that have been uploaded from the local version to the cloud are removed after a while from the *Changes → Local* tab.

 <Tabs groupId="operating-systems">